-In the special case of a Italian New Tax Resident, as cleared by the Tax Authorities6, no tax hits the assets held abroad as far a s the €100k flat tax is paid.
+In the special case of an Italian New Tax Resident, as cleared by the Tax Authorities8, no tax hits the assets held abroad as far as the €100k flat tax is paid.
 Ordinary rules apply only on transfer of domestic assets, anyhow at a favourable rate (4% to descendants or spouse).
 Trust structuring could be wisely considered in a way that Tax Authorities understand the process, which must be kept efficient, tax compliant and lawful.